This topic describes how to configure custom DNS resolution using Function Compute.

 Service Version/Alias

-Custom DNS resolution function for the BEFORE_READ_CACHE stage
+Custom resolution function for the BEFORE_READ_CACHE stage

-Custom DNS resolution function for the BEFORE_WRITE_CACHE stage
+Custom resolution function for the BEFORE_WRITE_CACHE stage

-Custom parsing function for the BEFORE_WRITE_RESPONSE phase
+Custom resolution function for the BEFORE_WRITE_RESPONSE stage

-Tests the connectivity between the HTTPDNS service and the Function Compute service:
+Use this test to verify connectivity between the HTTPDNS service and the Function Compute service:

-Test Succeeded: The HTTPDNS service can connect to the configured Function Compute service.
+Test succeeded: The HTTPDNS service can connect to the configured Function Compute service.

-Test Failed: The HTTPDNS service cannot connect to the configured Function Compute service.
+Test failed: The HTTPDNS service cannot connect to the configured Function Compute service.

 What to do next